BUPT-GAMMA/OpenHGNN/space4hgnn/README.md

 ./space4hgnn/parallel.sh 0 5 has_bn True node_classification test_paral test_paral
 ```

-It will generate  configuration files for the bach of experiments.
-And
+It will generate  configuration files for the batch of experiments and launch a batch of experiments.

 The following is the arguments descriptions:

 1. The first argument controls which gpu to use.
 Here is 0.
 2. Repeat times.
 Here is 5
 3. Design dimension.
 Here is BN.
 4. Choice of design dimension.
-Here set BN`` True``.
+Here set BN `` True``.
 5. Task name.
 Here is nodeclassification
 6. Configfile is the path to save configuration files.
 7. Predictfile is the path to save prediction files.